andrey101010/andrey101010/README.md

-### Hi there 👋 my name is Andrey, I have a PhD in chemistry and I am specialized on instrumentation development with a strong focus on building analysis pipelines for benchmarking.
+### Hi there 👋 my name is Andrey, I have a PhD in physical chemistry and I am specialized on instrumentation development with a strong focus on building analysis pipelines for benchmarking.
 - 🔭 So far I have worked with: Python, Numpy, Scipy, Pandas, Sklearn, Pytorch and Torchvision, Tensorflow and Keras, MLflow, as well as SQL.
 - 🌱 I’m currently learning time series with multivariante time series analysis and MLflow
-- 💬 Ask me about how to build analysis pipelines in Python to evaluate the performance of a technical instrument.
-Also if you want to know how to model complex physical phenomena (e.g. Laser's impact on a surface), you are in the right place.
+- 💬 Ask me how to build analysis pipelines in Python to evaluate the performance of a technical instrument.
+Also, if you want to know how to model complex physical phenomena, you are in the right place.
 - 📫 How to reach me:

 [![Link](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/andrey-krutilin)